 Annex A.X.
 WT#1.1 Scope

-WT#1.1 Study the support for control signalling for 6G System for NAS functionalities and operator services (offered by 3GPP System), including the following:
+WT#1.1 Study the support of control signalling for 6G System including the following:

 a.
-Whether and how to enable the introduction of a new non-access stratum functionality without impacting other non-access stratum functionalities.
+Whether and how to enable the introduction of a new non-access stratum functionality with minimal or no impact to other non-access stratum functionalities.

 b.
 Whether and how to identify a minimal set of non-access stratum functionalities that does not get impacted by additional non-access stratum functionalities.